top of page

 Initial Evaluations 60-75 minutes: $200.00

-Dry needle session only 15 minutes $50.00 (discounted 5 visit packages available)
+Dry needle session only 15 minutes $50.00 (discounted 5 visit package available)

 What are my payment options?

 We accept all major credit, debit, HSA and FSA account cards using Square to process electronic payments.
-We also accept cash, check, and Venmo transactions.
+We also accept cash, check, PayPal and Venmo transactions.
 Upon request, we can provide an electronic receipt or superbill that can be submitted to your insurance for independent reimbursement and processing purposes.
-It is helpful to let us know up-front if you plan to submit a superbill, so we can stay current with each visit, but that said, we can generate a superbill at any point in the same calendar year.
+Please let us know up-front if you plan to submit a superbill, so we can stay current with each visit, but that said, we can generate a superbill at any point in the same calendar year.